Abd Allah ibn al-Zubayr: Family

 Abd Allah ibn al-Zubayr was born in Medina in the Hejaz (western Arabia) in May 624.
-He was the eldest son of al-Zubayr ibn al-Awwam, a ṣaḥābī (companion) of Muhammad and a leading Muslim figure.
-He belonged to the Banu Asad clan of the Quraysh, the dominant tribe of Mecca, a trade center in the Hejaz and location of the Ka'aba, the holiest sanctuary in Islam.
-Ibn al-Zubayr's paternal grandmother was Safiyya bint Abd al-Muttalib, the paternal aunt of Muhammad, and his mother was Asma, a daughter of the first caliph, Abu Bakr (r.
+He was the eldest son of al-Zubayr ibn al-Awwam, a companion of Muhammad and a leading Muslim figure.
+He belonged to the Banu Asad clan of the Quraysh, the dominant tribe of Mecca, a trade center in the Hejaz and location of the Kaaba, the holiest sanctuary in Islam.
+Ibn al-Zubayr's paternal grandmother was Safiyya bint Abd al-Muttalib, the paternal aunt of Muhammad, and his mother was Asma bint Abi Bakr, a daughter of the first caliph, Abu Bakr (r.
 632–634), and sister of A'isha, a wife of Muhammad.
-According to the 9th-century historians Ibn Habib and Ibn Qutayba, Ibn al-Zubayr was the first child born to the Muhajirun, the earliest converts to Islam who had been exiled from Mecca to Medina.
+According to the ninth-century historians Ibn Habib and Ibn Qutayba, Ibn al-Zubayr was the first child born to the Muhajirun, the earliest converts to Islam who had been exiled from Mecca to Medina.
 These early social, kinship and religious links to Muhammad, his family and the first Muslims all boosted Ibn al-Zubayr's reputation in adulthood.